Giselle: Additions to the score

 Adam's score for Giselle acquired several additional numbers over the course of its history, with some of these pieces becoming an integral part of the ballet's performance tradition.

 Immediately following the first répétition générale of Giselle on the stage of the Paris Opéra, the danseuse Nathalie Fitz-James used her influence as the mistress of an influential patron of the theatre to have a pas inserted for herself into the ballet.
-Jean Coralli was required to quickly arrange a number for Fitz-James, which was arranged by Coralli as a pas de deux with the danseur Auguste Mabille serving as Fitz-James's partner.
-Coralli's original intentions were to have the ballet's composer Adolphe Adam supply the music for Fitz-James's pas, but by this time Adam was unavailable.
-In light of this, Coralli chose a suite by the composer Friedrich Burgmüller's titled Souvenirs de Ratisbonne to fashion music for Fitz-James's required pas.
-This pas de deux, which was dubbed the Pas des paysans (or Peasant pas de deux), became part of the ballet's performance tradition.
+Coralli quickly arranged the "Pas de deux des jeunes paysans" ("Pas de deux of young peasants") for Fitz-James and the danseur Auguste Mabille, with music arranged from pieces by the composer Friedrich Burgmüller including his Souvenirs de Ratisbonne for the coda.

-For Carlotta Grisi's performances as Giselle with the Imperial Ballet in St. Petersburg, Perrot commissioned the composer Cesare Pugni to score a new pas de cinq for the ballerina that was added to the first tableau.
-This pas was only retained for Grisi's performances and never performed again after her departure from St. Petersburg.
-Marius Petipa would also commission an additional piece for the first tableau of the ballet.
-This was a pas de deux from the composer Ludwig Minkus that was added to the choreographer's 1884 revival for the ballerina Maria Gorshenkova.
-As with Pugni's 1850 pas de cinq for Grisi, Gorshenkova's 1884 pas de deux by Minkus never became part of the performance tradition of Giselle.
+For Carlotta Grisi's performances as Giselle with the Imperial Ballet in Saint Petersburg, Perrot commissioned the composer Cesare Pugni to score a new pas de cinq for the ballerina that was added to the first tableau.
+This pas was only retained for Grisi's performances and never performed again after her departure from Saint Petersburg.

+Marius Petipa commissioned an additional pas de deux from the composer Ludwig Minkus for the choreographer's 1884 revival of Giselle for the ballerina Maria Gorshenkova.
+Minkus based the music for this pas on airs taken from Adolphe Adam's score for the ballet Orfa.